 “Are you using your butt?”

-At Gennev, we’ve heard from a lot of women that knee pain makes it tough to exercise.
-Since exercise is really important for helping reduce the risk of osteoporosis, heart disease, and dementia; since it helps us control weight and alleviate depression; since it helps us sleep … well, not being able to move just isn’t an option.
+At Gennev, we’ve heard from a lot of women that knee pain makes it tough to be motivated to exercise.
+Since exercise is really important for helping of , heart disease, and dementia; since it helps us control weight as well as endorphins and alleviate menopause depression; since it helps us sleep … well, not being able to move just isn’t an option.

 If you’re experiencing knee pain and you go to a physical therapist, “Are you using your butt” is one of the first questions you’re likely to hear, says Brianna.
 “If the pain is not from an obvious injury like a sprain or twist or tear, I start with the glutes.”